Lest ye forget, as you prepare your grills and marinate your meats for the weekend, Memorial Day was not always the summer food holiday it has become.

 The resolution went on to call for the holiday to return to its original date of May 30 and for all American institutions to toll their bells for one minute at 11 a.m.
 Before he died, Hawaii Senator Daniel Inouye, a World War II veteran and Congressional Medal of Honor recipient, also annually introduced legislation calling for a shift of Memorial Day back to May 30.
 But, the shift in the holiday’s date and focus had already taken hold of the nation.

 Because of the three-day weekend, the (typically) nice weather, and the end of the school year fast approaching for kids, many families prefer to take advantage of the holiday to ring in the summer.
 Along with 4th of July and Labor Day (which marks the unofficial end of summer), Memorial Day is one of the three most popular days for grilling out.
 According to a poll by Rasmussen Reports, 64% of American adults consider Memorial Day the unofficial start of summer, which explains why so many are eager to celebrate the sun and the long weekend with grilling and swimsuits.
 If we build it, summer will come — despite the fact that the actual official start of summer is June 21.

 In an effort, though, to remember the day’s remembrances, people are asked to observe a national moment of remembrance at 3 p.m. and fly flags at half staff until noon.
 Then, you can get to eating.

 If you are planning to kick-off the summer, after remembering those who have died in battle, check out the Serious Eats Memorial Day guide to grilling all things — it includes chicken, hamburgers, veggies, pork, seafood, and cocktails.
-7×7 also has the rundown on foodie events happening Monday, for after your parades and pool parties.

 Or, just relax with your family and appreciate everything and everyone that got you to this point.